cubee-cb/linux-vr-compat/README.md

 Testing VR games on Linux.
 See [linux-gaming-compat](https://github.com/cubee-cb/linux-gaming-compat) for non-VR titles.

 Subfolders include scripts or configs that I use.
-Configs are available under [dotfiles](dotfiles).
-See [build-scripts](https://github.com/cubee-cb/xr-build-scripts) for, well, build scripts I use for my XR Stack.
+- Configs are available under [dotfiles](dotfiles).
+- See [build-scripts](https://github.com/cubee-cb/xr-build-scripts) for the scripts I use to build my XR stack.

 # Variants
 - Dent (AMD Desktop)